hagenmek/DrHagen/README.md

-# Daniel Hagen, PhD | Associate Professor in Mechatronics at the University of AGder
+# Daniel Hagen, PhD
+# Associate Professor in Mechatronics at the University of Agder
 This page is under construction.
 Meanwhile, check out my other pages:

 [LinkedIn](https://www.linkedin.com/in/hagenmek/)